kaz-utashiro/greple/README.md

 - **-f** _file_, **--file**=_file_

     Specify the file which contains search pattern.
-When file contains multiple lines, patterns on each lines are mixed together by OR context.
+When file contains multiple lines, patterns are mixed together by OR context.

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and